Tropical Storm Ian threatens Florida's west coast; forecast to become hurricane by Sunday - NewsBreak

 Here is the latest data on Tropical Storm Ian pulled from the National Hurricane Center's 11 p.m. advisory.

-- Location : 395 miles southeast of Grand Cayman and 685 miles southeast of the western tip of Cuba
+- Location : 395 miles southeast of Grand Cayman; 685 miles southeast of the western tip of Cuba

 - Maximum sustained winds : 50 mph